asteere/ad-nimbus/docs/Installation.md

 # Run fstatus at any point to iterate through the running services.
 Alternatively, you can run fstatus "somestring" so that only services with "somestring" in the name will be output.

 # The checknetlocation function can be run to see if nginx, netlocation and maxmind are working correctly.
+If checknetlocation is run soon after fstartall, you may get a "Connection refused"

 # If you want to destroy all the services
 fdestroy